mathieu-benoit/SitecoreOnAzureWebAppLab/README.md

 - Sitecore Publishing Service 2.1.0

 Here are the Sitecore concepts you are not going to see with this lab (for now):
-- No pure Sitecore development - it's not a Sitecore lab.
+- No pure Sitecore development - it's not a Sitecore lab/training.
 - No MongoDB - we are leveraging the XM configuration without xDB.
-- No TDS nor Unicorn
+- No TDS nor Unicorn.
 - No local dev/test - we are using environment in the Cloud mainly by minimizing any local development and manipulation.
-- No Sitecore Azure Toolkit - we are using
+- No Sitecore Azure Toolkit - we are using simple PowerShell with the official ARM Templates.

 ## Contributions to this repository